 Place your plant near a south-facing window or west-facing window with light shade.
 Sheer, net curtains will usually do the trick of filtering out just enough light without making the room too dark.

 Turn your plant every week to ensure an even light distribution across the foliage.
 Without turning, you may notice your Yucca Plant becomes lopsided as it begins to grow towards the main light source.
 Growth may also become uneven and fuller on one side.

 If your plant isn’t getting enough light it will let you know.
 Leggy, spindly growth is a common symptom of low light conditions.
-Move you plant to a new location where it can get the right amount of light and it should improve.
+Move your plant to a new location where it can get the right amount of light and it should improve.

 Watering your Yucca Plant

 Yucca plants are acclimatised to dry, desert-like conditions and can be very sensitive to overwatering.
 They can go for prolonged periods without water which is excellent news for those of us who forget to water their plants.